- The Washington Times - Thursday, December 18, 2025

 Advertisement

-The weapons in the U.S. package for Taiwan are mobile, tactical artillery systems that are suitable for coastal defense and beach combat and infantry anti-armor systems that are ideal for destroying mobile enemy forces that come ashore at close range.
+The weapons in the U.S. package for Taiwan are mobile, tactical artillery systems suitable for coastal defense and beach combat, as well as infantry anti-armor systems designed to destroy mobile enemy forces that come ashore at close range.

-The former has proven its use in Ukraine as a land-based weapon, and tests in Australia this year proved specialist HIMARS missiles can strike ships at a range of 300km — far wider than the Taiwan Strait.
+The HIMARS system has proved its effectiveness in Ukraine as a land-based weapon, and tests in Australia this year proved specialist missiles can strike ships at a range of 185 miles, far wider than the Taiwan Strait.

-The latter is a core component of combined armored forces, though experience in Ukraine has found armor highly vulnerable to drone strikes.
+The M109A7 is a core component of combined armored forces, though experience in Ukraine has found armor highly vulnerable to drone strikes.

 Advertisement